-If you’ve ever watched the NBA basketball playoffs, you’ve doubtless been impressed by some superstar player, like Michael Jordan or LeBron James.
-At time you may have heard an announcer say, “Wow, he’s really in the zone!”
+If you’ve ever watched the NBA basketball playoffs, you’ve likely been impressed by some superstar player, like Michael Jordan or LeBron James.
+At times you may have heard an announcer say, “Wow, he’s really in the zone!”

 I believe obedience is the “zone” God wants us to live in.

 There’s not much glamour in the actual definition of obedience, which sounds something like submitting to the restraint or command of an authority.
 Who’s interested in that?